-- The final portfolio is submitted to NTSS along with the evaluation fee ($70 per course).
+- The final portfolio is submitted to NTMSS along with the evaluation fee ($70 per course).
 The faculty member will then review the portfolio and determine if credit should be awarded.
-NTSS then works with Registration and Records to have the credit posted.
+NTMSS then works with Registration and Records to have the credit posted.

 College Level Examination Program (CLEP)

 The College Level Examination Program is a nationwide credit-by-examination program which offers persons of all ages and backgrounds an opportunity to obtain recognition for college-level achievement, regardless of where, when, or how the knowledge has been acquired—through formal study, independent reading, employment, noncredit courses or other learning experiences.